 Developing a winning executive presence with the ability to sway perception in your favor as THE leadership choice is an art.

 The typical manager spends 25-40% of his or her time dealing with workplace conflicts.
 That’s one to two days of every work week.
 (Washington Business Journal)

-There’s no avoiding it, where there are people, there are bound to be problems.
-When these problems are not properly managed, they lead to decreased engagement productivity and morale.
+Where there are people, there will be problems; there’s no avoiding it.
+And when these problems are not properly managed, they lead to decreased engagement, decreased productivity and low morale.
 In short, they suck the life out of your day and your energy level is depleted.

 Mindset and the Intentional Leader

 From the moment you awake, you’re bombarded with demands and distractions.
-Everything from “what will I wear?” and family demands to workplace requirements and obligations that include your emails, meeting requests, and responding to crisis and non-crisis situations.
+Everything from “what will I wear?”, to family demands, to workplace requirements and obligations that include your emails, meeting requests, and responding to crisis and non-crisis situations.

 Given the realities of today’s 24/7 world, how does a leader sustain the right amount of focus on their goals to achieve the expected outcomes for the enterprise?
 What does it take to slow down and focus on how you want to be perceived in the midst of making thoughtful decisions?

 Intentional leadership requires work and is the most overlooked element in professional and personal achievement strategies.
 Without it, even the best plans, goals, dreams and ambitions fail to make their mark.